Mike Sweeney: 2002–2004

-Sweeney had one of the best seasons of his career in 2002, hitting .340, the second-highest batting average in the American League and the second-highest in club history, behind George Brett's .390 in 1980.
-He had a chance of winning the A.L. batting crown through the season's final weekend but fell short of Manny Ramírez, who hit a league-best .349.
+Sweeney had one of the best seasons of his career in 2002, hitting .340, the second-highest batting average in the AL and the second-highest in club history, behind Brett's .390 in 1980.
+Sweeney had a chance of winning the AL batting crown through the season's final weekend but fell short of Manny Ramírez, who hit a league-best .349.
 Sweeney was hitting .347 on September 24 before going 2-for-16 in his final four games.

 On August 14, 2002, he became the fifth Royal in club history to record a straight steal of home and the first since Fred Patek versus Minnesota on June 18, 1977, with a stolen base off the New York Yankees' Andy Pettitte.
 His stolen base came on a 1-2 count with left-hander Aaron Guiel at the plate and gave the Royals a 2–1 lead, but KC lost the game, 3–2, in 14 innings.

 Sweeney was placed on the disabled list for the first time in his career on July 26, 2002 (retroactive to July 14) with a lower back and hip strain.
 He would continue to have injury problems throughout the rest of his career, including a lengthy DL stint during the 2003 season, with the Royals seeking their first winning season since the strike-shortened 1994 season, where they went 64–51.

-During the 2003 season, Sweeney was named to his fourth consecutive Major League All-Star Game, joining Royals closer Mike MacDougal, marking the first time since 2000 (Sweeney and Jermaine Dye) that Kansas had two representatives and just the second time since 1989 (Bo Jackson and Mark Gubicza).
+During the 2003 season, Sweeney was named to his fourth consecutive All-Star Game, joining Royals closer Mike MacDougal, marking the first time since 2000 (Sweeney and Jermaine Dye) that Kansas had two representatives and just the second time since 1989 (Bo Jackson and Mark Gubicza).

 On July 22, 2004, Sweeney hit a grand slam and later hit an insurance three-run home run in a 13–7 Kansas City win.
 The seven RBI would be a career-high for Sweeney.
 He would go on to bat .287 with 22 home runs and 79 RBI during the 2004 season.

-Through the 2004 season, Sweeney compiled a .305 average with 161 home runs and 683 RBI in 1,026 games.
+Through the 2004 season, Sweeney compiled a .305 career average with 161 home runs and 683 RBI in 1,026 games.

 2005–2007

 In 2005, Sweeney was named the Royals' player of the year for the third time in his career.
 He led the team in average (.300) for the sixth time in his career, doubles (39) and home runs (21), despite playing in just 122 games.
-Sweeney was named the Players Choice Marvin Miller Man of the Year and was also named to the All-Star team for the fifth time in six seasons and the final time in his career.
+Sweeney won the Marvin Miller Man of the Year Award and was also named to the All-Star team for the fifth time in six seasons and the final time in his career.

 Sweeney was restricted to designated hitter and was able to play just 60 games because of back problems in 2006.
 After returning from the disabled list on August 8, Sweeney hit .293 with six homers and 26 RBI, but missed another five games with a sore side.